thingsboard/thingsboard.github.io/docs/user-guide/install/config.md

 But if ThingsBoard is installed as a **microservice**, then each component of the platform will have separate configuration files.

-In this guide all application properties will be devided by components where they are applied. **Note** that in case of **monolithic application** all application properties are located in the single file - **thingsboard.yml** and all environment variables are in **thingsboard.conf**
+In this guide all application properties will be divided by components where they are applied. **Note** that in case of **monolithic application** all application properties are located in the single file - **thingsboard.yml** and all environment variables are in **thingsboard.conf**